-The last time I`ve been to the VISUAL Center for Contemporary Art was in June 2021.
-You can see it in this post: VISUAL Center for Contemporary Art (June – September 2021)
+The last time I`ve been to the VISUAL Centre for Contemporary Art was in June 2021.
+You can see it in this post: VISUAL Centre for Contemporary Art (June – September 2021)

 I admit, it was so long time ago.
 So in April, I popped up there to see what was on.

 Currently, you can see five exhibitions that are available from 26th February 2022 until 22nd May 2022.
 Admission is free and you don`t need to book your visit online.
 Visual is open Tuesday – Saturday 11 am -5.30 pm, and Sunday 2 pm – 5 pm.

 Current Exhibitions at the VISUAL Centre for Contemporary Art are:

 VISUAL presents Soft Rains Will Come, a new body of work by artist Christopher Steenson.
 Influenced by the experimental fiction of David Markson, the compositions of John Cage, and research drawn from climate modeling and weather forecasting, Soft Rains Will Come takes the form of a spatial sound installation that operates as a live radio broadcast within the gallery space.

 2. A Space for Making Good Decisions About the Place